Introduction

 Global variable

-Like really global global variable that is defined in one compilation unit but can be changes in another place.
+Like really global global variable that is defined in one compilation unit but can be changed in another place.
 It's one of those cases when "I know what I'm doing"

 somewhere.h